git-chglog/git-chglog/README.md

 > :memo: Even with styles that are not yet supported, it is possible to make ordinary CHANGELOG.

 ## Jira Integration

 Jira is a popular project management tool.
 When a project uses Jira to track feature development and bug fixes, it may also want to generate change log based information stored in Jira.
 With embedding a Jira story id in git commit header, the git-chglog tool may automatically fetch data of the story from Jira, those data then can be used to render the template.

 Take the following steps to add Jira integration:

-#### 1. Change the header parse pattern to recognize Jira issue id in the configure file.
+### 1. Change the header parse pattern to recognize Jira issue id in the configure file

 __Where Jira issue is identical Jira story.__